 No. of

 County Extension Educator fields

 Zach Larson Blair, Cambria, Bedford 3

 Justin Brackenrich Butler 2

 Adriana Murillo-Williams Centre 2

 Joel Hunter Crawford 1

 Brittany Clark Franklin 1

 Jeff Graybill Lancaster 1

 Del Voight Lebanon 5

-Joseph Äkins Mercer 1
+Joseph Akins Mercer 1

 Andrew Frankenfield Montgomery 1

 Liz Bosak Perry, Dauphin 2

 Nicole Santangleo Potter, Elk, McKean 3

 Dwane Miller Schuylkill 1

 Leanna Duppstadt Somerset 1

 Anna Busch Union, Northumberland 2

 Heidi Reed York 2

 Fields used in the project were established in late May to mid June and scouting began upon emergence; due to wet weather during planting fields were established later than usual, but many farmers suffered from the same challenges.
-We began reporting pest populations on 1 June and have made 12 reports thus far.
-We have reported our findings on the recently updated Penn State Extension website, under the pest section:
+We began reporting pest populations on 1 June 2021 and made our last report on 31 August, amounting to 13 reports total.
+We have reported our findings on the recently updated Penn State Extension website, under the pest section: https://extension.psu.edu/forage-and-food-crops/agronomic-crops/pests-and-diseases

-https://extension.psu.edu/forage-and-food-crops/agronomic-crops/pests-and-diseases

-Our articles are published online weekly and announced via an email list that reaches about 10,800 agricultural professionals.
+Our articles are published online weekly and announced via an email list that reaches about 11,000 agricultural professionals.

-Thus far, and as in past years, our scouting efforts have discovered a fairly narrow range of insects and only a few diseases and pest populations have mostly remained low thus far, as was the case for the nine previous years.
+As in past years, our scouting efforts have discovered a fairly narrow range of insects and only a few diseases and pest populations were low and did not require interventions with insecticides or fungicides.
 This is an important message for growers to hear: pest populations in soybean fields are often not economically damaging and may not threaten yield.
 In fact, in most locations and most years, pest populations do not develop and thus pesticide use should provide no advantage.